yfguo91/yfguo91.github.io/_pages/about.md

 -->

 # 🔥 News
+- *2023.06*: &nbsp;🎉 One first-authored paper for reviewing spiking neural network is accepted by the Frontiers in Neuroscience journal.
 - *2023.04*: &nbsp;🎉 One first-authored paper for spiking neural network is accepted by the Pattern Recognition journal.
 - *2023.02*: &nbsp;🎉 Two papers are accepted by CVPR2023, including one corresponding-authored paper for 3D object detection.
 - *2022.09*: &nbsp;🎉 One first-authored paper for spiking neural network is accepted by NeurIPS 2022.